pulkithanda/Patterns-hf/README.md

 </p>

 <p>
-Create different patterns and designs using your favourite programming language and include some details in comments.
+Create different patterns and designs using your favourite programming language weather it be a square pattern, star pattern, diamond or anything of your choice                 and include some details in comments so as to the user can comprehend.
+Contribution guidelines below.
 </p>

 ## Contribution Guidelines🏗